Batteries for Hearing Aids

 Battery life is determined by the type and amplification of your hearing aid as well as the hours you wear your hearing aid.
 Your hearing care professional can tell you the battery life you can expect.

 You should store your hearing aid batteries at room temperature.
 Avoid storing your batteries in hot places since heat will shorten the life of the batteries.
 Refrigeration is also not recommended.
 Batteries should not be carried loose in your pocket or purse.
 If a battery inadvertently comes into contact with a metal object such as coins or keys the battery may charge, leak or in rare incidences even rupture.
 To prevent this from occurring keep unused batteries in the original packaging or in a battery holder.

 Store and discard batteries in places that cannot be reached by infants, children or pets.
 If a battery is swallowed, see a doctor immediately.
-For recommended treatment, call the National Button Battery Hotline collect at 202-625-3333.
+For recommended treatment, call the 24-Hour National Battery Ingestion Hotline at 1-800-498-8666.

 Hearing Aid Battery Disposal

 Batteries that have been fully discharged can be thrown in your regular trash.

 Important Battery Tips

 - Keep the tab on your zinc air battery until you are ready to use it.